Were You Injured in a Burn Accident in Boca Raton?

 Injuries Sustained in a Burn Accident

-Fire and burn victims often suffer from physical and emotional turmoil that wholly disrupts a family’s way of life.
+Fire and burn victims often suffer from the physical and emotional turmoil that wholly disrupts a family’s way of life.
 From first to fourth-degree burns, victims can suffer from extensive scarring that necessitates reconstructive surgery, deformities, and post-traumatic stress disorder (PTSD).

 If negligence is shown, an experienced personal injury attorney can help you file your claim to pursue a broad range of damages: pain and suffering, medical expenses incurred by extensive treatment and rehabilitation, periods of disability, reduced earning capacity, and wrongful death.
 The statute of limitations for bringing a legal cause of action against a negligible party is four years in the state of Florida or two years in cases of wrongful death.